 SIGHTS & SITES

-●Art Museum, Chinese University of Hong Kong – Central Avenue, Sir Run Run Shaw Hall (Sha Tin); 011-86-852-3943-7416; www.cuhk.edu.hk/ics/amm; 2 sections; 1st, 4-floor East Wing Galleries house permanent collection of calligraphy, ceramics, and Chinese paintings; ceramics, as well as jade objets d’art and other decorative arts especially worth inspecting, including 2K year-old bronze seals and large collection jade flower carvings; 2nd, West Wing Galleries stage 5-6 special exhibitions each year; shuttle bus from University station travels through campus to administration building at hill top; for museum, get off at 2nd stop; bus runs every 20-30 minutes daily.
+●Art Museum of Chinese University of Hong Kong – University Avenue (Ma Liu Shui, Art Gallery Conservation Annex); 011-86-852-3943-7416; artmuseum.cuhk.edu.hk/en; 2 sections, 1st being 4-floor East Wing Galleries; house permanent collection of calligraphy, ceramics & Chinese paintings, as well as jade objets d’art & other decorative arts especially worth inspecting, including 2K year-old bronze seals & large collection jade flower carvings; 2nd being West Wing Galleries, which stage 5-6 special exhibitions each year; shuttle bus from University station travels through campus to administration building at hill top; for museum, get off at 2nd stop; bus runs every 20-30 minutes daily.

-●High Junk Peak Country Trail – 1 of best hikes for visitors; runs down peninsula’s spine overlooking Clear Water Bay; not terribly demanding hike that takes about 2.5 hours; goes along ridgeline where to 1 side is new town of Tseung Kwan O, all concrete towers and city scramble, while other side is blue-green bays, fish farms, and isolated villages; to start, take MTR (Mass Transit Railway) to Hang Hau station; then catch taxi for short ride along Clear Water Bay Road to starting point at Ng Fai Tin; small parking lot on road’s other side from trail’s start; and pavilion and signpost mark trail, just past village of Ng Fai Tin; steps lead up to trail; head along any path marked Tai Miu Au or Tai Miu; soon can see High Junk Peak, mountain giving trail name; main path skirts around hill but can scramble on 1 of dirt tracks leading up it, to area’s highest point; there, appreciate amazing contrast that is Hong Kong; on 1 side, gaze past Ks of shoebox-size apartments, looking over Tseung Kwan O all way to Kowloon, Victoria Harbor, and Hong Kong island’s skyscrapers; after passing High Junk Peak, take left down to Clear Water Bay Road, where can pick up minibus or taxi, or continue hiking to Tai Miu; takes near Clear Water Bay Golf & Country Club’s entrance; few 100 yards down Clear Water Bay Road is Po Toi O, traditional fishing village with Cantonese seafood restaurants and interesting Taoist temple on way into village; in Po Toi O, try Seafood Islands Restaurant (No. 6, G/F., Po Toi O; 011-86-852-2719-5730); then head back to city.
+●High Junk Peak Country Trail – Clear Water Bay Road (Clear Water Bay); hongkonghikes.com/2013/02/high-junk-peak-country-trail.html; 1 of best hikes for visitors; runs down peninsula’s spine overlooking Clear Water Bay; not terribly demanding hike that takes about 2.5 hours; goes along ridge-line where, to 1 side, is new town of Tseung Kwan O, all concrete towers & city scramble, while other side is blue-green bays, fish farms & isolated villages; to start, take MTR (Mass Transit Railway) to Hang Hau station; then catch taxi for short ride along Clear Water Bay Road to starting point at Ng Fai Tin; small parking lot on road’s other side from trail’s start; pavilion & signpost mark trail (just past village of Ng Fai Tin); steps lead up to trail; head along any path marked Tai Miu Au or Tai Miu; soon can see High Junk Peak, mountain giving trail name; main path skirts around hill but can scramble on 1 of dirt tracks leading up it, to area’s highest point; there, appreciate amazing contrast that is Hong Kong; on 1 side, gaze past Ks of shoebox-size apartments, looking over Tseung Kwan O all way to Kowloon, Victoria Harbor, and Hong Kong island’s skyscrapers; after passing High Junk Peak, take left down to Clear Water Bay Road, where can pick up minibus or taxi, or continue hiking to Tai Miu; takes near Clear Water Bay Golf & Country Club’s entrance; few 100 yards down Clear Water Bay Road is Po Toi O, traditional fishing village with Cantonese seafood restaurants and interesting Taoist temple on way into village; in Po Toi O, try Seafood Islands Restaurant (No. 6, G/F., Po Toi O; 011-86-852-2719-5730); then head back to city.

 ●Hong Kong Light Show – every night at 8 pm; lasts 13 minutes; multicolored lights run along skyscrapers; best viewing spot may be Avenue of Stars, Kowloon Boardwalk (facing Hong Kong); can also watch while dining at Aqua or Hutong restaurants.

-●Victoria Peak – 1 Lugard Road (Central Business District); 011-86-852-2849-7654; www.thepeak.com.hk; when reach terminus, can take hard right onto Lugard Road and stroll around Victoria Peak; about 3/5ths way round mountain, street name changes to Harlech; 2 roads form fairly flat, 2 mile circuit with magnificent views.
+●Victoria Peak – 1 Lugard Road (Central); 011-86-852-2849-7654; www.thepeak.com.hk; when reach terminus, can take hard right onto Lugard Road & stroll around Victoria Peak; about 3/5ths way round mountain, street name changes to Harlech; 2 roads form fairly flat, 2 mile circuit with magnificent views.

 ●Wan Chai District Market – located in north Hong Kong Island; good for photographs of street market scenes.